davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 Conventionally, this equality tells us that the infinite series on the right hand side converges to 1.

-But it also tells us that we can expand 1 into an infinite series, namely an infinite series containing 1.
+But it also tells us there exists an expansion of 1 into an infinite series, namely an infinite series itself containing 1.

 In other words, this equality can be viewed recursively - we can interpret the series on the right hand side as containing itself, infinitely!

 So, why stop at an infinite series if you can have an infinitely recursive infinite series?